Jm-joshmoll/ShareX_imgur_deletion/README.md

-# ShareX Imgur Deletion URL Script
+# ShareX Imgur Deletion URL Python Script
 Simple JSON parser that uses selenium (a web driver that automates browser interactions) to open Imgur URLs and automates their deletion